 - Three years from the date you discover or reasonably should have discovered the injury

 The bottom line is that you lose your right to compensation if you wait too long to take legal action.
 If you suspect you were a victim of medical negligence, contact our law firm today.
 We can help you get the ball rolling so you don’t lose your right to sue for damages.

 Contact a Dundalk Medical Malpractice Lawyer for a Free Initial Consultation

 Medical errors can cause significant and irreversible damage.
 If you were a victim, an experienced Dundalk medical malpractice lawyer can help you fight for justice.
-Contact our team at William G. Kolodner Personal Injury Lawyers to learn more about your legal options today.
+Contact our team at WGK Personal Injury Lawyers to learn more about your legal options today.